-my name is Martin, my call sign is "DO4LMR" (amateur radio) and "Q13LMR" (cb).
+my name is Martin, my call sign is "DO4LMR" (amateur radio) and "13LMR" (cb).
 I am pleased with your interest in my radio activity.
-My QTH is not far from Kiel in northern Germany (JO44XF).
+My QTH is not far from Kiel in Northern Germany (JO44XF).

 These radios operated on three antennas:

-My preferred modes of operation are the well-known digimodes JT65 and PSK31.
-The setup AE5890EU / A99 works quite excellent on my favorite 10m-band.
+My preferred modes of operation are the well-known digimodes FT8, FT8CALL and PSK31.
+The entry into it I found with the setup AE5890EU / A99 on the 10m-band.
 I bought both units as well as the external power supply second-hand together for less than 200 euros.
-The cost of the antenna mast on the roof I can not remember.
-I think one can say: For a total of 300 euros you often can operate worldwide short-wave radio unless the housing situation is okay and a reasonably current PC are available.

 I am pleased when my relaxed low-level station is listed on any Saturday in the top 10 worldwide in the PSK Reporter.
 As a moderate QRP-fan, CW in SSB on 2m applies to me as the operationally true king discipline.